HMS Royal Katherine: Rebuilds

 She served as the flagship of Admiral George Rooke in the War of the Spanish Succession from 1701.

 Between 1 and 4 August 1704 Anglo-Dutch forces of the Grand Alliance under Prince George of Hesse-Darmstadt together with Admiral Sir George Rooke, flying his flag aboard HMS Royal Katherine, lead Royal Navy and Royal Marines units to capture Gibraltar.

 In 1706 she was renamed Ramillies in honour of John Churchill's victory at the Battle of Ramillies fought that year.
-Ramillies was rebuilt again at Portsmouth Dockyard between 30 November 1742 and 8 February 1743.
-She remained a 90-gun second rate in accordance with 1741 proposals of the 1719 Establishment, relaunching on 8 February.
+Ramillies was ordered to be rebuilt again at Portsmouth Dockyard in December 1744, along with Union and four smaller sloops, and after several years work was relaunched on 8 February 1749.
+She remained a 90-gun second rate in accordance with 1741 proposals of the 1719 Establishment.

 She saw service in the Seven Years' War and was the flagship of Admiral John Byng when he failed to relieve Port Mahon and so lost the island of Minorca to the French.
 Byng was later controversially executed for this action.